pdgilbert/eg_stm_hal/README.md

 ##  Status Summary
- (November 19, 2019) work in progress ...
+ (March 2020) work in progress ...

 The overall Travis CI build status and the link for individual boards is given above.
 Testing if the code runs and does something resembling what it is supposed to do requires hardware and is not as automatic as CI.
-This is my summary as of November 2019.
+This is my summary as of March 2020.
 Boards indicated as in 'none-' mean that I do not have hardware to check this MCU.
 If you check the examples using one of these MCUs then please provide details using [issues](https://github.com/pdgilbert/eg_stm_hal/issues) on this git project page.